-Gary Zimak is the author of several books, including A Worrier’s Guide To The Bible, Listen To Your Blessed Mother, From Fear To Faith, Faith, Hope & Clarity, Find A Real Friend In Jesus and Stop Worrying & Start Living.
-He is a frequent speaker at parishes and conferences across the United States and Canada and is recognized as the leading Catholic speaker on the topic of overcoming anxiety.
-Gary is the host of Spirit In The Morning on Holy Spirit Radio in Philadelphia and is a regular guest on EWTN TV and radio.
+Gary Zimak is the author of several books, including A Worrier’s Guide To The Bible, From Fear To Faith, Stop Worrying & Start Living and Give Up Worry For Lent.
+He is a frequent speaker at parishes and conferences across the country and is recognized as the leading Catholic speaker on the topic of overcoming anxiety.
+In addition, Gary is a regular guest on EWTN TV & Radio, the host of The Gary Zimak Show podcast on Breadbox Media and was the creator and host of Spirit In The Morning which aired on Holy Spirit Radio in Philadelphia from 2016-2018.
 For more information, visit his website FollowingTheTruth.com.

 If you’re a Christian who tends to be a worrier, there is a good chance that this question has crossed your mind on at least a few occasions.
 It’s a question that I have asked myself many times.
 Rather than avoid it (which is sometimes the easiest response), let’s address it.
 If you’re expecting me to answer it, however, I have no intention of doing so.
 Now, before you stop reading, I would ask you to hear me out.
 In short, there is probably a point when our worrying crosses over into the sinful zone.
 When that actually happens is hard to pinpoint.
 Instead of speculating about the precise moment when our worrying becomes sinful, let’s look at a few facts.
 In the end, I think it will prove to be more helpful than trying to answer a relatively unanswerable question.